 Under the AIP, the Company pays cash incentive payments to our NEO's based on achieved performance against pre-determined annual performance goals.
 Our AIP is designed to motivate and reward our NEO's for achieving these performance goals, which are linked to our annual business plan.
+Given Mr. Voss's promotion to Chief Financial Officer in September 2021, his annual and long-term incentive compensation for 2021 is discussed separately below under "Voss 2021 Compensation", as his approved compensation for this year took into account his transition into this role.
+For 2022 and beyond, it is anticipated Mr. Voss will receive annual and long-term incentive compensation consistent with the Company's other named executive officers.

-NEO's' 2019 Target Bonus.
+NEO's 2021 Target Bonus.
 Target bonuses are established by the Compensation Committee considering competitive market data, individual performance and internal equity with other executives.
-For the 2019 AIP, the Compensation Committee approved the following target bonuses (expressed as a percentage of base salary) for our NEO's: 50% for Mr. Graft, 45% for Mr. Fowler and 40% for each of Ms. Lehmann, Mr. Nelson and Mr. Ritterbusch.
-Each NEO was eligible to receive an actual bonus payout of between 0% and 150% of his or her respective target bonus, with the applicable percentage based on the level of achieved performance.
-In addition, at their discretion, the Compensation Committee may increase or decrease a NEO's annual incentive payout by 30% based on Company performance, individual performance or other risk factors.
+For the 2021 AIP, the Compensation Committee approved the following target bonuses (expressed as a percentage of base salary) for our NEO's: 60% for Mr. Graft and 40% for each of Ms. Lehmann, Mr. Nelson and Mr. Ritterbusch.
+Each NEO was eligible to receive an actual bonus payout of between 0% and 150% of his or her respective target bonus, with the applicable percentage based on achievement of pre-established performance goals.
+In addition, at its discretion, the Compensation Committee may increase or decrease such calculated annual incentive payout by up to 30% for any NEO based on Company performance, individual performance or other relevant factors.

-2019 Performance Measures, Weighting and Goals.
-For 2019, the Compensation Committee approved financial goals related to the following three measures: (i) Core Return on Average Assets ("Core ROA"), (ii) Non-Performing Assets/Total Assets, and (iii) Net Charge-Offs/Average Total Loans.
-The selected performance measures were directly linked to our 2019 business plan and are most reflective of our annual performance.
+2021 Performance Measures, Weighting and Goals.
+For 2021, the Compensation Committee approved AIP goals related to the following five measures: (i) Earnings Per Share ("EPS"), (ii) Non-Performing Assets/ Total Assets, (iii) Net Charge-Offs/Average Total Loans, (iv) TriumphPay End-of-Year Annualized Payment Volume, and (v) Triumph Business Capital Total Invoice Purchase Volume for 2021.
+These measures were updated from 2020 to better align with the Company's change in strategic direction, namely its increased focus on growing its business of strategic focus in transportation and payments.
+The selected performance measures were directly linked to our 2021 business plan and are most reflective of our annual performance.
 In addition, the selected performance measures provided a balance between incenting our NEO's to drive our financial performance while maintaining sound risk management and credit quality practices.